-John Foy & Associates is one of the most experienced Social Security disability law firms in the Columbus area.
+John Foy & Associates is one of the most experienced law firms in the Columbus area.
 We have been in practice for over 20 years, always representing individuals who are in pain and need assistance.
-Our disability attorneys are dedicated to their practice and routinely guide clients through the complex Social Security system.
-We offer a free consultation to discuss your case and help you decide the right next steps for you.
-Call us at 706-400-4000 and get your free consultation today.
+Our SSD attorneys are dedicated to their practice and routinely guide clients through the complex Social Security system.

-Unfortunately it’s not always easy to prove that to the government.
-The local Social Security Administration office (SSA) has a complicated applications process and often requires detailed documentation to approve your claim.
-That’s why it’s so important to have a Social Security disability lawyer help you.
+Unfortunately, it’s not always easy to prove that to the government.
+The local Social Security Administration (SSA) office has a complicated application process and often requires detailed documentation to approve your claim.
+That’s why it’s so important to have a Social Security Disability lawyer help you.

 - Did you work long enough (earn enough “work credits”) under SSA guidelines?

 - Did you work recently enough (at least 20 work credits in the past 10 years)?

 - If you did not work enough/recently enough, is your income below the Social Security limit?

 - Do you have a diagnosed medical condition?

 - Will your medical condition likely last at least a year, or be terminal?

 - Are you unable to perform your previous job because of your condition?

 - Are you unable to adjust to other work because of your medical condition?